pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Section 4.4: Trustee Architecture Deep Dive

-The trustee architecture determines how your dynasty trust is administered.
+The trustee architecture determines how your Legacy trust is administered.
 This section provides detailed guidance on administrative trustees, investment trustees, distribution trustees, and trust protectors.

 ### Administrative Trustee Guide